Mystery of the

-Far and away, the most colorful and thriving post-Stewart ownership reign unfolded when Carol and Winston Goodpasture's family arrived to take the helm in early 1970s.
+Far and away the most colorful and thriving post-Stewart ownership reign unfolded when Carol and Winston Goodpasture's family arrived to take the helm in the early 1970s.

-They'd moved up from South Pasadena in Southern California on tidal wave of late 60's-early 70's rebirth in natural healing ways and popular resistance to oppressive forces wherever they lurked.
+They'd moved up from South Pasadena in Southern California on tidal wave of late 60's-early 70's rebirth in natural healing ways and popular resistance to oppressive forces, wherever they lurked.
 It was a season of miracles.
-Visionary thinking held that those rarefied times were no less than Infinite Spirit giving all receptive lucid, super-technicolor preview of coming attractions of a planet transformed.
+Visionary thinking held that those rarefied times were no less than Infinite Spirit giving any and all receptive lucid, super-technicolor preview of coming attractions of a planet transformed.
 Carol said she'd felt guided to the place.
 They called the A-frame home.
 (Unknown if they felt any unaccountable urge to watch NFL games.)

-During those purple haze days Stewart Springs enjoyed a renaissance of sorts, becoming something of an earthly paradise, by most accounts of longtime locals.
+During those purple haze days Stewart Springs enjoyed a renaissance of sorts, becoming something of an earthly paradise, by accounts of longtime locals.
 Upbeat owner-resident family graciously hosted visitors to immaculate grounds, zenned-out bathhouse operation, and plentiful natural food in newly-built restaurant at friendly prices...doing the same with latter in City of Mt.
-Shasta after building restaurant that eventually became present-day Lalo's.
+Shasta, after building restaurant that eventually became present-day Lalo's.

-Revered Karuk medicine man Charlie Thom was invited to do regular full-moon sacred sweat lodge ceremonies on grounds.
-Thus began tradition that lasted some 45 years, until December 2017, when present ownership effectively told them to leave, claiming otherwise prohibitive fire/liability rider would be tacked onto new insurance policy that lodge couldn't even begin to cover.*
+Revered Karuk medicine man Charlie Thom was then invited to lead regular full-moon sacred sweat lodge ceremonies on grounds.
+It began tradition that lasted some 45 years...until December 2017, when present ownership effectively told them to leave, claiming otherwise prohibitive fire/liability rider would be tacked onto new insurance policy that lodge couldn't begin to cover.*

-* Likely it was tragedy in ersatz non-native 'sweat lodge' outside Sedona, Arizona by private empowerment workshop event leader some years earlier that led insurance companies to skyrocket coverage for any business operation that included a sweat lodge ceremony open to public.
+* Likely it was tragedy in ersatz, non-native 'sweat lodge' outside Sedona, Arizona by private empowerment workshop event leader some years earlier that led insurance companies to skyrocket coverage for any business operation that included a sweat lodge ceremony open to public.